forcedotcom/cli/releasenotes/sfdx/README.md

     Finally, the `sfdx data resume` command is deprecated.
 Use `sfdx data delete resume` or `sfdx data upsert resume` instead.

+* NEW: Generate your own custom `sf`-style plugins, commands, flags, and more with the commands in the just-in-time [plugin-dev](https://github.com/salesforcecli/plugin-dev).
+If you haven't already installed this plugin, simply type one of its commands and Salesforce CLI automatically installs it for you.
+For example, run this command to interactively generate the initial files and directory hierarchy for a new custom plugin; the command prompts you for the required information:

+    ```bash
+    sfdx dev generate plugin
+    ```

+    **Important**: The new interactive `sfdx dev generate plugin` command _replaces_ the existing `sfdx plugins generate` command.
+The existing command generates `sfdx`-style plugins that are based on deprecated code, which we don't want you to use anymore.

+    See [Get Started and Create Your Own Plugin](https://github.com/salesforcecli/cli/wiki/Get-Started-And-Create-Your-First-Plug-In) for simple examples of using the new commands.
+See [Generate Stuff](https://github.com/salesforcecli/cli/wiki/Code-Your-Plugin#generate-stu) for the full list.

 * NEW: When you type a command fragment and `sfdx` displays a list of possible commands for you to choose from, we now also display the command summary.
 The summaries make it easier for you to pick the command you want.

 * FIX: You can now specify `packageAliases` that contain spaces in the `sfdx-project.json` file and execute `package` commands that use the alias without getting an error.
 (GitHub issue [#1936](https://github.com/forcedotcom/cli/issues/1936), oclif PR [#614](https://github.com/oclif/core/pull/614))